ipop-project/Release-Management/Deployment/linux/README.md

 The default installation directory will be `/opt/ipop` and you can use `ipop` executable script to control IPOP.

 Note: Make sure you have already switched to interactive root shell using `sudo -i` before running the above command.
-Running it with just adding `sudo` to the beginning is not enough.
+Running it with just adding `sudo` to the beginning is NOT enough.

 ## Using IPOP

-First change current directory to the installation directory:
+First, change current directory to the installation directory:

     cd /opt/ipop